andybyte/andybyte.github.io/docs/beegame.markdown

 <iframe frameborder="0" src="https://itch.io/embed/3270844" width="552" height="167"><a href="https://andybyte.itch.io/bubble-bee">Bubble Bee by Andybyte</a></iframe>

-You can play Bubble Bee directly in your browser on [itch.io](https://andybyte.itch.io/bubble-bee).
+You can play the pilot level of Bubble Bee directly in your browser on [itch.io](https://andybyte.itch.io/bubble-bee).

 ## Development Details